Enhanced stability of pressure relief valves: mechanistic design and analysis: Analysis of enhanced stability valves

 \section{Analysis of enhanced stability valves}

-The concept introduced in Fig.~\ref{fig:stopper_below_fold} of \cref{sec:design-concept-intro} is designed to avoid the Hopf bifurcation associated with the quarter-wave instability.
-Here there is no stable dynamic equilibrium that is accessible to the valve.
-Instead it would operate at the pseudo equilibrium at the upper stop.
-Note that the corresponding dynamic equilibrium at these lift values would in theory susceptible (violently) unstable to flutter instability, so we need to rely on the psuedo equilibrium being sufficiently stable, and the transient opening to be sufficiently rapid to get to upper stop before instability sets in.
-Note that for the case illustrated in Fig.~\ref{fig:stopper_below_fold}, which is for the 2J3 valve with nontrivial $A_{\rm eff}(y) = 1 + y^2$ corresponding to $x_{\rm stop} =0.4 x_{\rm max}$ and $e_1=0.2$, the thin red lines are expected trajectory.
-Here we do indeed desire that the pseudo equilibrium is quickly reached once the valve opens and the instability is avoided.
-The purpose of this section is to demonstrate this effect more generally and determine how the extent of the enhanced stability compared with an unmodified valve depends upon system parameters.
+The purpose of this section is to analyse of the enhanced stability concept introduced in Fig.~\ref{fig:stopper_below_fold} of \cref{sec:design-concept-intro}.
+The key idea there is to design the blowdown curve and upper stop location to avoid the Hopf bifurcation associated with the quarter-wave instability.
+Here, there would be no stable dynamic equilibrium that is accessible to the valve.
+Instead, it would operate at the pseudo equilibrium at the upper stop.
+Note that the corresponding dynamic equilibrium at these lift values would, in theory, be susceptible (violently) unstable to flutter instability, so we need to rely on the pseudo equilibrium being sufficiently stable, and the transient opening to be sufficiently rapid to get to the upper stop before instability sets in.

+The case illustrated in Fig.~\ref{fig:stopper_below_fold}, is for a 2J3 valve with nontrivial $A_{\rm eff}(y) = 1 + y^2$ corresponding to $x_{\rm stop} =0.4 x_{\rm max}$ and $e_1=0.2$.
+The thin red lines in the figure show the simulated trajectory using the PDM.
+Here we do indeed see that the pseudo equilibrium is quickly reached after the valve is opened and instability is avoided.
+We now need to demonstrate this effect more generally and determine how the extent of the enhanced stability (compared with an unmodified valve) depends upon system parameters.
 All computations are presented for modifications to a 2J3 valve in gas service.